techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-01-10-angular-9-firebase-authentication-email-google-and-password.md

 ## Installing AngularFire2

-Head back to your terminal, make sure your are inside your project's root folder and run the following command to install Firebase SDK and AngularFire2 from npm:
+Head back to your terminal, make sure your are inside your Angular 9 project's root folder and run the following command to install Firebase SDK and AngularFire2 from npm:

 ```bash
 $ npm install firebase @angular/fire --save
 ```

-As of this writing **firebase v5.7.1** and **angular/fire v5.1.1** will be installed.

 Once the library is installed, you need to add it to your application main module.

 Open the `src/app/app.module.ts`file and update it accordingly:

 ```typescript
 // [...]